MasterChef Junior (American TV series): Season 1 (2013)

 The first season premiered on September 27, 2013, with chefs Gordon Ramsay, Graham Elliot and Joe Bastianich acting as the judges.

 The winner of MasterChef Junior season 1 was Alexander Weiss, a thirteen-year-old from New York City.

 Semifinalist Troy Glass is now an actor, appearing on Kids React and other cooking shows, and making cameos on shows like Agents of S.H.I.E.L.D.

 Season 2 (2014)

 The second season premiered on November 4, 2014, with chefs Gordon Ramsay, Graham Elliot and Joe Bastianich again acting as the judges.

 The winner of MasterChef Junior season 2 was Logan Guleff, an eleven-year-old from Memphis, Tennessee.

 Season 3 (2015)

+On March 5, 2014, MasterChef Junior was renewed for a third season before production on season two began.
 The third season premiered on January 6, 2015, with chefs Gordon Ramsay, Graham Elliot and Joe Bastianich once again acting as the judges.

 The winner of MasterChef Junior season 3 was Nathan Odom, a twelve-year-old from San Diego, California.